BrandonHoeft/Recommender-System-R-Tutorial/RecommenderLab_Tutorial.md

 The focus of this analysis will center around [*collaborative filtering*](https://en.wikipedia.org/wiki/Collaborative_filtering), one of the earliest forms of recommendation systems.
 The earliest developed forms of these algorithms are also known as *neighborhood based* or *memory based* algorithms, described below.
 If using machine learning or statistical model methods, they're referred to as *model based* algorithms.
 The basic idea of collaborative filtering is that given a large database of ratings profiles for individual users on what they rated/purchased, we can impute or predict ratings on items not rated/purchased by them, forming the basis of recommendation scores or top-N recommended items.

 Under *user-based collaborative filtering*, this memory-based method works under the assumption that users with similar item tastes will rate items similarly.
 Therefore, the missing ratings for a user can be predicted by finding other similar users (a neighborhood).
 Within the neighborhood, we can aggregate the ratings of these neighbors on items unknown to the user, as basis for a prediction.
+We'll explore this one in detail in sections below.

 An inverted approach to nearest neighbor based recommendations is *item-based collaborative filtering*.
 Instead of finding the most similar users to each individual, an algorithm assesses the similarities between the items that are correlated in their ratings or purchase profile amongst all users.